Skip to main content

 Alberta Human Services administers the program through Alberta Supports.
 The benefit is part of a broader system of seniors' financial assistance, with one central application form that can trigger eligibility for multiple programs.

-Payments are issued monthly by direct deposit and are non-taxable.
-This means you do not report Alberta Seniors Benefit payments as income on your tax return.
 For seniors in supportive living or long-term care, an additional Supplementary Accommodation Benefit may be available to ensure a minimum monthly disposable income after accommodation fees are paid.

 Understanding what seniors need most often includes both financial support and safety measures, which is why programs like this exist alongside other provincial assistance.